tylersuehr7/poc-realtime-messenger/README.md

-# PoC – Realtime Messaging System
+# PoC – Realtime Messenger

 This project contains the source code for a proof-of-concept (PoC) realtime messaging system for iOS and Android applications.